Information for leaders

 Security, Overnight and Emergency Arrangements

 There are Braeside staff on site every weekday and often at weekends.
 Braeside is equipped with a 24-hr recording CCTV system around the buildings and accommodation areas.
-All Braeside permanent staff employed by Wiltshire Council, and those staff delivering AGAT and enrichment courses, are subject to an enhanced DBS (Disclosure and Barring Service) criminal records check.
+All Braeside permanent staff, freelancers and those staff delivering AGAT and enrichment courses, are subject to an enhanced DBS (Disclosure and Barring Service) criminal records check.

 Overnight there will always be an emergency contact telephone number available for visiting resident staff to speak to a Braeside member of staff for advice or to solve a problem.
 Visiting resident staff are informed regarding who is on call and what contact numbers should be used.
 Please note that Braeside staff do not stay overnight whilst a group is in residence, however there is always a Braeside staff member on-call should an emergency arise, or advice be required.

 Visiting resident staff supervising the group will be given a list of room allocations, general guidelines and emergency telephone numbers etc.

 The Centre has a fire protection system and is regularly advised by the Fire Service concerning fire protection.
 Students will do a fire drill before their first overnight, to ensure they are aware of escape routes from the accommodation and buildings.